The yoga of the Bhagavad Gita

 The Bhagavad Gita is the pinnacle of Indian philosophy and yoga.
 This small book, consisting of only seven hundred verses of four lines each, covers every aspect of spiritual life.
 It is a lifetime study, imparting life-giving knowledge, including instruction in meditation.
 In the opening verses of the fourth chapter Krishna tells Arjuna that “this imperishable yoga… is the supreme secret” (4:1-3), and the yogi “should practice yoga for the purpose of self-purification” (6:12).

 Can it be that simple and easy?
-Yes, because it goes directly to the root of our bondage which is a single and therefore simple thing: loss of awareness.
+Yes, because it goes directly to the root of our bondage which is a single and therefore simple thing: loss of the awareness of the divine Self and the Self of the Self, God.

-Now let us look at the various components of our Om Yoga practice so we can understand it fully.
+Now let us look at the various components of our Om Yoga practice so we can understand its practice fully.

 The place for meditation